Walter Nowotny: Kommando Nowotny and death

 "I remember Nowotny's crash very well.
 Feldwebel Gossler, a radio operator with our unit, had set up a radio on the airfield.
 Over this set I and many others listened to the radio communications with Nowotny's aircraft.
 His last words were, "I'm on fire" or "it's on fire".
 The words were slightly garbled.

 It remains unclear whether Nowotny was killed due to engine failure or whether he was shot down by United States Army Air Forces (USAAF) Captain Ernest C. Fiebelkorn (20th Fighter Group) and 1st Lieutenant Edward "Buddy" Haydon (357th Fighter Group) east of Hesepe.
 In recent years, United States military historians proposed that Nowotny's victor may have been P-51D pilot Lieutenant Richard W. Stevens of the 364th Fighter Group.
 Many witnesses observed Nowotny's Me 262 A-1a (Werknummer 110 400) "White 8" dive vertically out of the clouds and crash at Epe, 2.5 km east of Hesepe.

 Nowotny was given a state funeral in Vienna.
 The guard of honour was composed of his friend Karl Schnörrer, Oberst Gordon Gollob, Major Rudolf Schoenert, Hauptmann Heinz Strüning, Major Josef Fözö and Major Georg Christl.
 The eulogy was delivered by Generaloberst Otto Deßloch.
 Nowotny was buried at the Vienna Central Cemetery in a grave of honour sponsored by the city of Vienna.
 Following an initiative by the Austrian Green Party and debates in the Vienna Landtag, a resolution supported by Social Democrats and Greens was passed to remove the status of honour in 2003.
 Nowotny's grave remains a frequent target of both far-left vandalism and far-right memorial festivities.

 Following Nowotny's death, a stone memorial was built at the crash site in Epe which included remnants of his Me 262.
 The commemorating plaque on the memorial read: "Here on 8 November 1944, following 258 aerial victories, the recipient of the Knight's Cross with Oak Leaves, Swords and Diamonds, Major Walter Nowotny, fell for the people and the fatherland."
 In August 2017, following a lengthy debate in Bramsche, the plaque was replaced with a new text, addressing the issue of commemorating alleged war heroes, and commemorating the victims of war and resistance.

 Summary of career

 Aerial victory claims

 According to US historian David T. Zabecki, Nowotny was credited with 258 aerial victories.
 Spick also lists Nowotny with 258 aerial victories claimed in 442 combat missions.
-Nowotny achieved 255 of these victories on the Eastern Front and three while flying one of the first jet fighters, the Messerschmitt Me 262, in the Defense of the Reich.
+Nowotny achieved 255 of these victories on the Eastern Front and three while flying one of the first jet fighters, the Me 262, in the Defense of the Reich.
 Mathews and Foreman, authors of Luftwaffe Aces — Biographies and Victory Claims, researched the German Federal Archives and found records for 256 aerial victory claims, plus four further unconfirmed claims.
 This figure of confirmed claims includes 255 aerial victories on the Eastern Front and one victory on the Western Front flying the Me 262 jet fighter.